algorithm-helper/algorithm-helper/content/categories/data-structures/trees/avl-tree.md

      *
      * @param x
      * @param key
-     * @return the number of keys in the AVLTree less than the
+     * @return the number of keys in the AVLTreeMapMap less than the
      *         given key from x
      */
     private int rank(K key, Node x) {